The Facts About Third-Party Liability Insurance

 Third-Party Liability Car Insurance

 This is the most well-known type of third-party liability insurance, as it is mandatory coverage for all drivers across Canada.
-This is what covers third-party damage and bodily injury in the event of a car accident.
-For example, if you rear-end someone because you weren’t paying attention and didn’t maintain a proper following distance, your third-party liability insurance would cover the costs of repairing the vehicle you hit.
+This is what covers third-party bodily injury in the event of a car accident.
+For example, if you rear-end someone because you weren’t paying attention and didn’t maintain a proper following distance, your third-party liability insurance would cover the costs of injuries of the people in the vehicle you hit.
+It would also help cover your legal expenses if you’re sued.

 Home Insurance Third-Party Liability Coverage